SmithsonianWorkshops/HydraResources/hydra_refresher.md

 At the `login:` prompt, enter your Hydra username and at the `password:` prompt, enter your Hydra password.

-### PC
+### Windows

-For PC users, we recommend using the ssh client that is built in to the Command prompt of recent Windows 10 versions.
+For Windows users, we recommend using the ssh client that is built in to the Command prompt of recent Windows 10 versions.
 (The free program, [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html), is an alternative option).

 Open the command prompt from the Start menu (type "command" or "cmd" in the search bar).